yoshikiohshima/renkon-pad/README.md

 ### Other Ways to Start Renkon-pad

-You can launch a saved `.json` file as a standalone app without loading the full Renkon-pad UI:
+You can launch a saved `.renkon` file as a standalone app without loading the full Renkon-pad UI:

-- Use `index.html?pad=some.json`.
+- Use `index.html?pad=some.renkon`.
 - Alternatively, copy `index.html` to a new file (e.g., `abc.html`) and load it in the browser.
-If the HTML filename is not `index`, the startup code will look for a `.json` file with the same base name and load it automatically.
+If the HTML filename is not `index`, the startup code will look for a `.renkon` file with the same base name and load it automatically.

 To start Renkon-pad and immediately load a file for editing, use:
-`index.html?file=abc.json`
+`index.html?file=abc.renon`

 ### Typical Idioms and Workflow

-Check out `renkon-pad.json`, `llama.json`, and `cf.json` for examples.
+Check out `renkon-pad.renkon`, `llama.renkon`, and `cf.renon` for examples.

 Unless you've customized `index.html`, the body of the document is empty—you'll need to set up your app’s DOM elements manually.
 The typical pattern is to use an immediately invoked function expression (IIFE) that creates DOM elements via `createElement`, `appendChild`, etc.